project-tsurugi/yakushima/test/multi_thread/put_delete/readme.md

-# Test that put operations work in parallel.
+# Test that put operations work in parallel

 - multi_thread_put_one_border_test.cpp
     - Test the operations on one border node.